 Last evening I wrote on Twitter:

-With Google’s new PageRank shakeup focus is gradually shifting away from the Blogs to Social Network Accounts … which will mean Google is giving better PR to a corporate website instead of our own domain … If Google gives more PageRank cred to Social Networks than to blogs, does that mark the beginning of the end for good content and ownership? ..
+With Google’s new PageRank shakeup it is shifting focus away from the Blogs to Social Network Accounts … Shifting the focus from Blogs to Social Networks will mean Google is giving better PR to a corporate website instead of our own domain … If Google gives more PageRank cred to Social Networks than to blogs, does that mark the beginning of the end for good content and ownership? ..
 Source

 It came to my attention last evening that Twitter accounts are now getting better PR than their Blog counterparts.
 Sure enough I checked around and every Twitter account that I found had a better PageRank than it’s blog.